 The laws regarding the transmission of Irish citizenship through marriage changed significantly last November.
 People such as yourself used to be able to apply for Irish citizenship at an Irish consular post through a post-nuptial declaration that did not require a period of residency in Ireland.

 Now, however, such declarations are no longer valid, and all Irish citizenship claims based on marriage must be applied for via the Irish Department of Justice in Ireland.
 Significantly, all such claims now require a lengthy period of residency in Ireland – three out of the previous five years – in order to be successful.

 The information you received is correct.
 And there are definitely no loopholes that may help.
 The Irish Embassy in Washington, D.C. and its consular posts throughout the country put the word out about the changes in post-nuptial citizenship at least two years before they took effect, and urged all those who wanted to take advantage of current law at that time to do so as soon as possible.

-was continually updated about these facts, and ads about the upcoming regulations were also taken in the Irish newspapers, including the Irish Voice.
+is updated about these facts, and ads about the upcoming regulations were also taken in the Irish newspapers, including the Irish Voice.

 Your only option to pursue citizenship now would be to relocate to Ireland.